 3.10 If teams wish to play on nights other than fixture nights they may do so provided both teams agree to the change and the match is played prior to the following fixture night.
 The Association to be notified of the change before the scheduled date of play.
 They must also have permission from the Committee before the scheduled date of the match as shown in the fixtures.

-3.11 Where a match is commenced and abandoned before completion, the match is to be rescheduled by the Association.
+3.11 Where a match is commenced and abandoned before completion, the match is to be rescheduled by the Association and completed.